A close up of a book with handwritten text inside

 About the course

 Admission is through the Department for Continuing Education.
 All graduate students on this course will be members of the department’s Graduate School.
-The part-time DPhil regulations normally require a minimum of four years' part-time study, equivalent to twelve terms, up to a maximum of eight years part-time study.

-As a part-time student you will be required to attend course activities and related obligations in Oxford for a minimum of 30 days each year.
+The course is part-time.
+Part-time students are required to attend course-related activities in Oxford for a minimum of 30 days each year.

 There will be flexibility in the dates of attendance, which will be determined by mutual agreement with your supervisor.
-You will have the opportunity to tailor your part-time study and pattern of in-person attendance in liaison with your supervisor.
+You will have the opportunity to tailor your part-time study and pattern of in-person attendance in consultation with your supervisor.
 It is expected that you will join all online course activities during your period of study.

 Supervision

-The allocation of graduate supervision for this course is the responsibility of the Department for Continuing Education and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-A supervisor may be found outside the Department for Continuing Education.
+The allocation of graduate supervision for this course is the responsibility of the Department for Continuing Education and it is not always possible to accommodate the preferences of incoming graduate students to work with particular members of staff.

-Supervision on the DPhil will be provided by a supervisor, usually Professor or Associate Professor from within the Department for Continuing Education.
-Please refer to the Department for Continuing Education website to see the areas of expertise and supervision offered for this course.
-Your supervisor will help you to develop a programme of research and writing although a research proposal should be at a well developed stage at the time of application.
+Your supervisor (s) will help you to develop a programme of research and writing, although your research proposal should be at a well developed stage at the time of application.

 Assessment

-Students must apply for a Transfer of Status from PRS to DPhil status between the sixth and the eighth academic term after admission, each academic year at Oxford having three terms.
-This involves the submission of a piece of written work that is examined by two assessors, neither of whom will be your supervisors.
-This process is to ensure that your work is of potential DPhil quality and that the methodology of the research is appropriate and feasible.
-Upon successful completion of the Transfer of Status, you would usually undertake a period of primary fieldwork/data collection over one to two years.
+Students must apply for a Transfer of Status from PRS to DPhil status between the fourth and the eighth academic term after admission, each academic year at Oxford having three terms.
+This involves the submission of a piece of written work that is examined by two assessors, neither of whom will be your supervisor.
+This process is to ensure that your work has the potential to reach DPhil standard and that the methodology of the research is appropriate and feasible.

-You will also be required to apply for a Confirmation of Status as DPhil sometime between the twelfth and eighteenth term after admission.
-This will also involve the submission of a piece of written work that is assessed by two assessors, neither of whom will be your supervisors.
-The Confirmation of Status assessment is different to the Transfer of Status assessment as the assessors will be focusing on how the research is progressing, the quality of the draft chapters/papers, and on the plan for completion.
+The Confirmation of Status assessment is different from the Transfer of Status assessment as the assessors will be focusing on how the research is progressing, the quality of the written work, and the plan for completion.
 The assessors will be looking to ensure that you are making the appropriate amount of progress in the development of your thesis, so that thesis submission will be achieved within the time limit.

-You will be expected to submit a deeply researched 100,000 word thesis after eighteen or, at most, twenty-four terms from the date of admission.
+You will be expected to submit a deeply researched 100,000 word thesis after eighteen terms or, at most, within twenty-four terms from the date of admission.
 To be successfully awarded a DPhil in Literature and Arts you will need to defend your thesis orally (viva voce) in front of two appointed examiners.

 Graduate destinations